 nslookup yourdomain.com ns1.nameserver.com

-where yourdomain.com is your domain name on our server you want to check and the ns1.nameserver.com is our primary nameserver which we provided you in our welcome e-mail and which you set for your domain name.
+where yourdomain.com is your domain name and the ns1.nameserver.com is the primary nameserver in your welcome e-mail.

-To find out where does your domain point to from your computer run the following command from the same command prompt:
+To find out where your domain points to from your computer run the following command from the same command prompt:

-In the result, if you see the IP we provided, then your domain points to our server.
-If it points to the IP of the old server that means there is a DNS cache on your computer or your ISP’s nameservers/resolvers.
+In the result, if you see the IP in the welcome email, then your domain points to our server.
+If it points to the IP of the old server, there is a DNS cache on your computer or your ISP’s resolvers.
 To flush the cache on your computer execute the following command:

 Once you flush the cache run the ping command again to see if your domain started resolving to our server’s IP.

 If it still points to the old server’s IP you have 2 options.
 The first one is to wait for your ISP’s nameservers cache to expire.
-That may take from 2 to 12 hours or even more on a missconfigured nameserver/resolver.
-The second option is to call your ISP and have them clear the DNS cache for you so that your domain starts pointing to the correct IP from your computer.
-Do not forget to flush the cache on your computer once your ISP flushes the cache of their resolvers/nameservers.
+That may take from 2 to 12 hours or even more on a misconfigured resolver.
+The second option is to call your ISP and have them clear the DNS cache for you so that your domain starts pointing to the correct IP.
+Do not forget to flush the cache on your computer once the ISP’s technicians do what’s needed on their end.

-You can use the commands above to troubleshoot DNS issues with domains and subdomains and find out the cause of the problem yourself without contacting us.
+You can use the commands above to troubleshoot other DNS issues with your domains and subdomains.